-The System Management Workstation (SMW) must be Restriction of Hazardous Substances (RoHS) compliant and must be running the SMW 5.1.UP02 release before you install the CLE 3.1.UP02 update release package.
+The System Management Workstation (SMW) must be Restriction of Hazardous Substances (RoHS) compliant and must be running the SMW 5.1.UP01B release or later before you install the CLE 3.1.UP03 update release package.
 For additional information, see the SMW README document included with the SMW release package.

-Note: If you have a Cray XT system, you must run release version CLE 2.2.UP03 or later to install the SMW 5.1 release on your SMW.
+Note: If you have a Cray XT system, you must run release version CLE 2.2.UP03B or later to install the SMW 5.1 release on your SMW.
 To run SMW 5.1 with CLE 2.2.UP02, contact your Cray service representative and request a special CLE 2.2.UP02 release package that includes modifications to the CLE installation software.
+Without these changes, you cannot generate a CLE 2.2 boot image for SMW 5.1 and will not be able to boot your CLE 2.2.UP02 system when your SMW is running 5.1.